devmrko/adb-to-csv/README.md

-# write CVS file from Oracle ADB table select result
+# write a CVS file from the Oracle ADB table's select result

 ## Configuration
 - Oracle Database wallet is necessary
-- when run the application, some of libraries are needed to be declare like below
+- when running the application, some of the libraries are needed to be declared like below
 ```
 -  java –classpath
       ./lib/ojdbc8.jar:./lib/ucp.jar:./lib/oraclepki.jar:./lib/osdt_core.jar:./lib/osdt_cert.jar:. -jar "runnable jar file"
 ```
-- when you use eclipse or other IDE tools, need to add ojdbc.jar and other essential jar libraries in the referenced libraries path
+- when you use Eclipse or other IDE tools, you need to add ojdbc.jar and other essential jar libraries in the referenced libraries path
-- in application.properties file, you need to fill up profile, wallet path, user, password, and file path
+- in the application.properties file, you need to fill up the profile, wallet path, user, password, and file path

-## Work flow
+## Workflow
-- call RESTful API, then select table from ADB, and write CSV file as result
+- call RESTful API, then select a table from ADB, and write CSV file as a result

 ## reference
 - JDBC Thin Connections with a Wallet (mTLS): https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/connect-jdbc-thin-wallet.html#GUID-20656D84-4D79-4EE9-B55F-333053948966